nabby27/main-fns/.github/CONTRIBUTING.md

 ## Responsibilities

 * Make sure that the code that enters the main branch passes the tests, the linter and the documentation has been generated (if necessary)
-* If an external library is used, make sure to abstract through interfaces, as is done in the case of the dates module.
+* If an external library is used, make sure to abstract through interfaces.

 ## How to submit a contribution.